Data observability in batch and realtime

 However, if your data quality checks are applied at ingestion, your approach to data quality becomes more proactive than reactive.
 For instance, if you have a goal of 99% completeness in your data warehouse and if a pipeline loads data with missing zip codes, a smart observability platform should notify the data engineers as soon the anomaly is detected, allowing for proactive troubleshooting.

-Data Observability in Real-time processing
+Data observability in real-time processing

 There are many examples in modern business where low latency is critical, for instance, the banking and financial services.
 For these industries, speed (low latency) is directly proportional to profitability.
 Because time is money, the difference between milliseconds and microseconds can mean the difference between big profits or losses.